History of Sydney FC: Season 13 – 2017–18

-The Sky Blues went on a successful FFA Cup run in 2017, starting with an 8–0 thumping of Northern Territory amateur side Darwin Rovers FC, with Bobô scoring a club record equalling 4 goals in the match.
-The following round they played NPL2 side Bankstown Berries FC, winning 3–0 in a fairly scrappy match, with goals from Carney, Bobô, and a debut goal from new signing Adrian Mierzejewski in injury time to put them through to the quarter finals.
-Sydney drew Melbourne City, marking the third battle between the two in the cup.
+The Sky Blues went on a successful FFA Cup run in 2017, starting with an 8–0 thumping of Northern Territory amateur side Darwin Rovers, with Bobô scoring a club record 4 goals in the match.
+The following round they played NPL2 side Bankstown Berries, winning 3–0 in a fairly scrappy match, with goals from David Carney, Bobô, and a debut goal from new signing Adrian Mierzejewski in injury time to put them through to the quarter-finals.
+Sydney drew Melbourne City, in a rematch of the previous years final.
 An early goal from Jordy Buijs put Sydney up 1–0, before a second half goal from captain Alex Brosque sealed the win at Leichhardt Oval.
 In the semifinals, they faced yet another Melbourne side, with a trip to Lakeside Stadium to play South Melbourne FC booked.
-The Sky Blues ran out 5–1 winners, with a brace from Bobô sealing their date with destiny in the 2017 FFA Cup Final to play Adelaide United.
+The Sky Blues ran out 5–1 winners, with a brace from Bobô sealing their date with destiny in the 2017 FFA Cup final to play Adelaide United.
 The final was played at Sydney Football Stadium, only the second time it had hosted an FFA Cup match.
-The Harbour City Originals opened the scoring on 20 minutes, as Milos Ninkovic latched onto a through ball, before sliding past a defender and poking a shot past goalkeeper Paul Izzo.
+The Harbour City Originals opened the scoring on 20 minutes, as Miloš Ninković latched onto a through ball, before sliding past a defender and poking a shot past goalkeeper Paul Izzo.
 The slender one-goal lead only had them in front until an equaliser by Nikola Mileusnic got Adelaide back into the game.
 The game was forced into extra time, before Bobô scored a header on 111 minutes to win the FFA Cup for Sydney FC.

-The 2017–18 season proved to be successful after the FFA Cup win, with the Sky Blues becoming the first ever club to win back-to-back premierships in the A-League era, and the first in Australian national league history since Melbourne Knights.
+The 2017–18 season proved to be successful after the FFA Cup win, with the Sky Blues becoming the first ever club to win back-to-back premierships in the A-League era, and the first in Australian national league history since Melbourne Knights, who successfully defended their title in the 1994–95 National Soccer League.

-With Graham Arnold being chosen to take over the Australian national team coaching role after the 2018 World Cup, his time at the club ended when his team was defeated 3–2 by Melbourne Victory, after extra time in a semi-final of the A-League finals series of 2017/18.
+With Graham Arnold being chosen to take over the Australian national team coaching role after the 2018 FIFA World Cup, his time at the club ended when his team was defeated 3–2 by Melbourne Victory, after extra time in a semi-final of the A-League finals series of 2017/18.

 2018 Asian Champions League campaign

 Despite a strong 2017–18 season, Sydney were expected to do well during the 2018 Asian Champions League.
 Ironically, they were placed in the same group as they did in 2011 campaign.
-Despite Sydney FC beating Suwon away from home and having not scoring a goal at home, they finished their disappointing 2018 campaign in 3rd place, unable to progress to the knockout stage for the second time.
+Despite Sydney FC beating Suwon away from home and going undefeated in all away matches, the club was unable to score a goal at home and went winless in their home matches.
+Sydney finished their disappointing 2018 campaign in 3rd place, two points behind eventual champions Kashima Antlers, unable to progress to the knockout stage for the second time.